raleel/cfi-srd/0008_Combat.md

 - **Combat Rounds:** Bookkeeping time segments of five seconds each.
 - **Combat Actions:** Possible acts a character can perform during a Round by the expenditure of an Action Point.
 - **Weapon Size:** How difficult it is to Parry a particular weapon.
-- **Engagement:** When combatants can hit or be hit by a direct opponent, depending on circumstances.
+- **Engagement:** When combatants can hit or be hit directly by an opponent, depending on circumstances.
 - **Special Effects:** Combat maneuvers which can be performed if one combatant gains the upper hand.

 ---